 The Committee promotes sound public policy and public understanding of a broad range of issues at the intersection of technology and policy.
 Its policy statements reflect the expertise of ACM Europe Council professional members from the public and private sectors experienced in informatics, computer science, and other computing-related subjects.

 As the Internet is global, the Committee works with other ACM entities on publications, projects, and policies related to emergent cross-border issues, such as e-privacy, cybersecurity, cloud computing, big data, the Internet of Things, and Internet governance.

 Public policy statements provide guiding principles for policy leaders, research summaries, best practices, and discussion of technology policy topics, as informed by scientific and technical knowledge.
 Browse policy statements.
 Reports and white papers provide an in-depth look at emergent technology issues that government officials should consider when formulating public policies.
 Browse policy reports.

 The white paper "When Computers Decide: European Recommendations on Machine-Learned Automated Decision Making" presents the views of the ACM Europe Technology Policy Committee and Informatics Europe (IE) on the challenges posed by the increasing presence of Machine Learning and Automated Decision Making (ADM) systems in almost every aspect of modern human life.
-Read the ACM news release.
+Read the ACM news release and one-page summary.